Justin Champagnie: Early life and high school career

-Champagnie was born in Staten Island, New York and grew up in Brooklyn.
+Champagnie was born in New York, New York and grew up in Brooklyn.
 He attended Bishop Loughlin Memorial High School.
 As a senior, he averaged 19.8 points per game and was named first team Class AA All-State.
 A three-star recruit, he committed to playing college basketball for Pittsburgh over offers from Cincinnati, Dayton, Seton Hall, Saint Louis and Rutgers.

 College career

 As a true freshman, Champagnie led the Panthers with 12.7 points and 7 rebounds per game.
 He was named the CBS Sports/USBWA National Freshman of the Week and the ACC Freshman of the Week after averaging 25 points and 10 rebounds in games against Notre Dame and Georgia Tech.
 On December 22, 2020, Champagnie was ruled out for at least six weeks after sustaining a knee injury during practice.
 On January 19, 2021, he recorded 31 points and 14 rebounds in a 79–73 win over Duke.
 At the conclusion of the regular season, Champagnie was selected to the First Team All-ACC.
-As a sophomore, Champagnie averaged 18 points, 11.1 rebounds, 1.6 assists, 1.2 steals and 1.3 blocks per game.
+As a sophomore, Champagnie averaged 18 points, 11.1 rebounds, 1.6 assists, 1.3 steals and 1.3 blocks per game.
 Following the season, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

 Toronto Raptors / Raptors 905 (2021–2022)

 Champagnie was projected as a late first-round pick to an early second-round pick in the 2021 NBA draft.
-After going undrafted in the 2021 NBA draft, Champagnie signed a two-way contract with the Toronto Raptors on August 7, 2021, splitting time with their G League affiliate, Raptors 905.
+After going undrafted during the 2021 NBA draft, Champagnie signed a two-way contract with the Toronto Raptors on August 7, 2021, splitting time with their G League affiliate, Raptors 905.
 With Scottie Barnes injured and unable to play, Champagnie was called by the Raptors to make his professional debut on November 1, 2021, scoring his first two points in the NBA on free throws in a win against the New York Knicks.
 Champagnie during his time in Toronto was mentored by All-NBA forward Pascal Siakam and became close with Champagnie seeing Siakam as a big brother.

 On July 14, 2022, Champagnie re-signed with the Raptors on a two-year contract.
 On December 29, he was waived by the Raptors.